-Steps to fix Codex trusted directory error:
+Steps to fix the Codex trusted-directory error:

 - Check whether the current directory is inside a Git working tree.